stfc/PSyclone/doc/developers.rst

 appropriate names for the dag, colourmap, declaration etc.

-.. note:: There is currently a problem with halo-exchanges for field
-   vectors: when an existing set of halo exchanges associated with a vector need to be removed due to redundant computation being applied.
+.. note:: There is currently a problem with halo-exchanges for field vectors when an existing set of halo exchanges associated with a vector need to be removed due to redundant computation being applied.
 At the moment not all of them are removed.
 This is also the case for asynchronous halo exchanges.
 See issue #219.